VonRiddarn/big-corpo-event-webbutveckling-1/DOCS.md

 2. Append `ul` as a child element for `navbar` element and store reference as `ul`.
 3. For each item in the array sent through `addRoutes`
    3. 1.
 Append an `li` element to the parent sent through `addRoutes` (should always be `ul`) - and store a reference to it as `li`
    3. 2.
-Append a `p` element to the `li` and store a reference to it as `p`
+Append a `a` element to the `li` and store a reference to it as `a`
    3. 3.
-Set `p`'s innerHTML to be equal to its name in the array
+Set `a`'s innerHTML to be equal to its name in the array 3.
+4. If this is the first item, set href to `index.html`, otherwise set it to match the name of the item in the array.
    3. 4.
 Add the class `route` to `li`
    3. 5.
 If the page route matches the current array item, add `route--selected` to `li`